eylles/recursive-dice/readme.md

 ## Okay, but why tho?
-at first it was "muh posix meme", then it was "muh minimalism", then it was didactic but at the end this terrible thing was definitely driven by self hate, otherwise i would had stopped at using a while loop...
+at first it was "muh posix" meme, then it was "muh minimalism", then it was didactic but at the end this terrible thing was definitely driven by self hate, otherwise i would had stopped at using a while loop...